Fenton, Staffordshire

-Fenton is one of the six towns that amalgamated with Hanley, Tunstall, Burslem, Longton and Stoke-upon-Trent to form the county borough of Stoke-on-Trent in 1910, later raised to city status in 1925.
+Fenton is a town in Stoke-on-Trent, in the ceremonial county of Staffordshire, England.
+It is one of the six towns that amalgamated with Hanley, Tunstall, Burslem, Longton and Stoke-upon-Trent to form the county borough of Stoke-on-Trent in 1910, later raised to city status in 1925.
 Fenton is often referred to as "the Forgotten Town", because it was omitted by local author, Arnold Bennett, from many of his works based in the area, including one of his most famous novels, Anna of the Five Towns.

 History

 Etymology

 The name Fenton derives from the Old English fenntūn meaning 'settlement by a fen'.

 Administration

 Fenton started to become populated as a group of farms and private small-holdings were built there, alongside a lane running from the southern reaches of Hanley (by 1933 this lane was very busy and given the title of the A50).

 Around the 1750s, the land was commonly known as Fenton Vivian, after Vivian of Standon and his heirs, its lords in the thirteenth century.
 By the 1850s, the area around Duke Street and China Street had become populated during the rapid development of the Potteries.

 Potters settled in Fenton in large houses alongside their potbanks.
 Such houses include Great Fenton Hall, Fenton House (home of the Baker family), Heron Cottage and Grove House.

+Fenton was historically a chapelry in the ancient parish of Stoke-upon-Trent, on 31 December 1894 Fenton became a civil parish.

 The two principal districts, Fenton Vivian and Fenton Culvert – each with their scattered communities, were brought together to make an urban district with its own board of guardians in 1894.

 On 1 April 1910, the town was federated into the county borough of Stoke-on-Trent.
-By 1925, the area was granted city status.
+On 1 April 1922 the parish was abolished and merged with Stoke on Trent.
+At the 1921 census (the last before the abolition of the parish), Fenton had a population of 26,714.
+By 1925, Stoke-on-Trent was granted city status.

 The Fenton skyline, mostly a residential area, with a prominent church (Christ Church) being a notable feature.
 As taken on a cloudy day in August, 2010, atop Glebedale Park Hill.
 This latter was immortalized in music in 2010, in a work for full symphony orchestra, written by local violinist, pianist, and composer, Vic Carnall, and entitled, "Glebedale Park Hill", which, with an orchestra of 100 players, received its première performance at The Victoria Hall, Hanley, Stoke-on-Trent, on 6 November 2010, as part of the centenary celebrations of Stoke-on-Trent's Federation in 1910.